Travel.State.Gov >

 Read the Department of State’s Travel Advisory for Mauritania and Worldwide Caution before planning travel to Mauritania.

 Traveling safely within Mauritania: You should exercise prudence and caution when traveling in Mauritania.
 Be particularly vigilant when traveling by road outside of populated areas.
-The U.S. Embassy discourages travel outside of urban areas unless in a convoy accompanied by an experienced guide, and even then only if equipped with sturdy vehicles and ample provisions.
+The U.S. Embassy discourages travel outside of urban areas unless in a convoy accompanied by an experienced guide, and even then, only if equipped with sturdy vehicles and ample provisions.
 Nighttime driving should be avoided.
 Travel at night between cities in Mauritania is prohibited for U.S. Embassy staff and all driving outside of the capital of Nouakchott requires a minimum two vehicle convoy.
 Landmines remain a danger along the border with the Western Sahara and travelers should cross only at designated border posts.

-Because of the increase in criminal activity, U.S. Embassy staff and their family members are prohibited from walking alone outside of designated areas and times.
+U.S. Embassy staff and their family members are prohibited from walking alone outside of designated areas and times.
 U.S. citizens have been victims of assaults, including sexual assaults.
 Given the lack of government regulation of taxi fares and poor regular maintenance, U.S. citizens should avoid taxis and public transportation.
 U.S. Embassy staff and their family members are prohibited from using public transportation and local taxi services.

 Victims of Crime: